Fernando Di Leo: Biography

 Di Leo would make a giallo film with Slaughter Hotel starring Klaus Kinski and Margaret Lee.
 Following this, Di Leo worked on Caliber 9 and The Italian Connection which were both inspired by the writing of Scerbanenco.
-He followed up this film Il Boss, a film which got Di Leo in trouble with politicians and authorities due to the films display connections between the mafia and the Italy's major party Democrazia Cristiana.
+He followed up this film Il Boss, a film which got Di Leo in trouble with politicians and authorities due to the films display connections between the mafia and Italy's major party, Democrazia Cristiana.
 Di Leo followed this up with Shoot First, Die Later in 1974.
 Di Leo worked through the latter half of the 1970's directing Mister Scarface, Kidnap Syndicate, and Nick the Sting.
 He also wrote scripts for other directors such as Romolo Guerrieri's Young, Violent, Dangerous and Ruggero Deodato's Live Like a Cop, Die Like a Man.
 Di Leo's last film produced by his company Duania cineproduzioni 70 was Rulers of the City in 1976.
 He continued with a few more films after with the film noir Blood and Diamonds, the erotic drama To Be Twenty - both in 1978, and Madness in 1980.

 Di Leo worked in television in the 1980's, starting with the television series L'assassino ha le ore contate, which involved six one-hour long made-for-TV films produced by RAI Uno which as of 2013 are unreleased.
 Di Leo also made The Violent Breed and his last film Killer vs. Killers towards the mid-1980's.
 Killer vs. Killers wasn't released theatrically in Italy and only surfaced 20 years later on DVD.

 Di Leo died in December 2003.